gorgexec/MvvmCore/README.md

 #### Data binding properties

 As extended from `ViewModelCore`, ViewModel becomes to be a subtype of `androidx.lifecycle.ViewModel`.
-It supports all `androidx.lifecycle.ViewModel` features and also implements `androidx.databinding.Observable` out of the box, so it is ready to provide Data binding properties to its view:
+It supports all `androidx.lifecycle.ViewModel` features and also implements `androidx.databinding.Observable` out of the box, so it is ready to provide Data binding properties to its View like the following:

 ```java
 public class MyViewModel extends ViewModelCore {